 James Bubba Casey: Percussion Columbia, South Carolina

 James was born in Columbia South Carolina and grew up listening to Doo Whop, Blues, R&B, Rock & Roll and Jazz music.
 His first musical aspiration was to play the saxophone because most songs back in the day had soulful saxophone solos in them.
-Unfortunately, when he got to Jr. High School and signed up to take band, all of the school’s saxophones had been rented out.
+Unfortunately, when he got to Jr. High School and signed up to take band, all of the school`s saxophones had been rented out.
 With his father unwilling to fork out money for a sax and the only instrument available for rent was a drumJames was a drummer and has been drumming ever since.
 His first gig with a band came in high school when his former Jr. High band teacher called on him to fill in for his drummer who had gotten sick.
-He had never played with a live band before but I really enjoyed that experience and the rest is history.
+Having never played with a live band before, he really enjoyed that experience and the rest is history.

 James has played with some popular groups in the midlands spanning the seventies and eighties such as Julius Cobb, Gerald Isreal & the Soul Ambassadors, Cornelius Crawford and the Persians.
 James learned very early on, that the biggest contribution a drummer can make is to keep the groove in the pocket.